walterpinson/walterpinson.github.io/source/_drafts/Bail-Ins-are-a-Thing.md

     * The government passed legislation that allows banks to perform their own bail-ins should the bank find itself insolvent.
 * What is a Bail-in?
     * May want to contrast this with Bail-outs
+    * The term was coined by The Economist
 * What is the risk to US consumers?
 * How can cryptocurrency help?